vwoessner/dune-structures/README.md

 Mesh generation in the dune-structures code base is completely controlled from the configuration file.
 The grid specification is read from the `grid` section.
+The `dimension` key from this section is used to select the correct simulator.
+Note that the code base is geared towards 3D simulation and the 2D code does not support all the features the 3D one does.
+It was only implemented to reproduce results from papers.
 The key `type` distinguishes several grid construction implementations.
 The currently implemented types are: